jb55/oot_bitset/README.md

 compact way.

-oot_bitsets ie. (`u16 bits[30]`) are compact bitsets used in Ocarina of Time for tracking file that tracks hundreds of one-bit flags. e.g., whether you've talked to an NPC, triggered a cutscene, etc.
+oot_bitsets ie. (`u16 bits[30]`) are compact bitsets used in Ocarina of Time save files that tracks hundreds of one-bit flags. e.g., whether you've talked to an NPC, triggered a cutscene, etc.

 In the above example, 30 * u16 words stores up to 480 flags, each ID (see below) is an index into this biset.